qguv/rpcalc/README.md

 You will need Python 3.3 or higher to run rpcalc.

 ### Archlinux
-rpcalc is available on the AUR as [rpcalc-git](https://aur.archlinux.org/packages/rpcalc-git/).
+The latest stable version of rpcalc is available on the AUR as [rpcalc-git](https://aur.archlinux.org/packages/rpcalc-git/).
 Install it as you would [any other AUR software](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages).

 ### All other systems
 I am working to put rpcalc on many repositories of various linux distributions.
 Until then, simply download the necessary files from the [git repository](http://github.com/qguv/rpcalc/).